Process for Reporting Symptoms

 Any employee experiencing symptoms associated with COVID-19 shall immediately report symptoms to their supervisor and Human Resources.
 The supervisor and HR official will immediately direct the employee to leave work, if they are currently at work, or stay home, if they are not at work, and self-quarantine as a precaution.
 The supervisor and/or HR shall request and record the latest contact information for the employee so that HR personnel can reach them for follow up information.

 Employees should contact the HR office with questions or concerns.

 Reporting and Response when Employee is at Work

 If the employee is at work and experiencing severe symptoms, and requires urgent medical attention, the supervisor should call 911 and notify the dispatcher that the distressed employee may have COVID-19 symptoms, so that emergency medical service responders may use appropriate precautions.

-The HR official will deploy facility maintenance personnel to clean and disinfect the suspected employee’s work area and nearby common areas and bathrooms.
-HR will remotely contact the employee to inquire about current symptoms, verify that they have quarantined as a precaution, and direct the employee to call a health care provider and seek testing.
-The employee should first contact their primary health care practitioner to see if they are available and able to collect a sample for testing.
+HR will contact the employee to inquire about current symptoms, verify that they have quarantined as a precaution, and direct the employee to call a health care provider and seek testing, if the employee has not already done so.
+The employee should contact their primary health care practitioner to see if they are available and able to collect a sample for testing via a rapid or PCR test.
 If not, the employee should contact the New York State COVID-19 hotline at 1-888-364-3065 to be referred to a regional testing site that can collect and submit a sample for testing.
-The employee must notify HR of the test results as soon as they are received.
-Test results will be verified by the New York State Department of Health (DOH).
+If the employee is not able to test with a health care provider or regional testing site, the employee can also collect a sample via an at-home test.
+The employee must notify HR, and provide a copy, of the test results as soon as they are received.

 If the test results for the employee are negative (-), HR will promptly direct the employee to return to work after they have recovered from their illness and direct the professional contacts under quarantine to resume their daily activities and return to work.